AmitSurpur/ai-from-scratch/docs/roadmap.md

 # Roadmap

 A personal roadmap to implement **everything from basic math to transformers/LLMs**.

+All implementations in this project are written from scratch without using any LLM assistance for the code itself.
+The plan, structure, and learning roadmap were generated earlier with the help of an LLM — but the logic, algorithms, and code are entirely human-written, line by line.

+This way I can fully understand every component, verify each step mathematically, and build a genuine foundation rather than copy-paste solutions.

 I would update this checklist with time......

 ---